 - The final level are the tools themselves.
 This is where users expect to drill down and find specific details.

 We’ll continue to tweak and refine the wayfinding going forward so that visitors can find what they want.

 Focus on tasks and tools

-For example, SEO Campaign Management is one of the tasks.
+For example, Campaign Management is one of the tasks.
 It’s for people managing the intricacies of multiple SEO campaigns from keywords to competitors to links.
 From this page, visitors can easily find the 10 related SEO tools as well as high-level summary of how Raven helps manage SEO campaigns.